pengyue2/pengyue2.github.io/varsapura.md

   <img src="images/v_stealth.jpeg" width="600">

-  *Stealth indicators suggest graded detection states rather than binary failure.*
+  *Stealth indicators above suggest current state.*

 - How enemy behavior and feedback can remain readable when multiple player characters and abilities are active simultaneously